 Section 5.
 Closed Meetings

-A. The Commission is authorized to hold closed (non-public) meetings for limited purposes to discuss and act on matters such as threats to the security of the Department of Elections, consideration of the appointment, employment, evaluation, performance, or dismissal of the Director, Department of Elections, or Commission Executive Secretary, or pending litigation.
+A. The Commission is authorized to hold closed (non-public) meetings for limited purposes to discuss and act on matters such as threats to the security of the Department of Elections; consideration of the appointment, employment, evaluation, performance, or dismissal of the Director of Elections or Commission Executive Secretary; pending litigation; and certain other matters as authorized by law.

-B. Upon consultation of the City Attorney, and after determination a closed session is both authorized and appropriate under the circumstances, the President of the Commission may call a closed session.
+B. For closed sessions regarding pending litigation, the Commission shall vote on whether to go into closed session.
+For all other closed sessions, the President of the Commission may call a closed session upon consultation with the City Attorney, and after determination a closed session is both authorized and appropriate under the circumstances.

 Section 6.
 Special Meetings